DataDog/integrations-core/coredns/README.md

 ## Setup

-### Prerequisites

-Versions 1.11.0 and later of this OpenMetrics-based integration have a latest version (V2) and a legacy version (V1).
-To get all the most up-to-date features, Datadog recommends upgrading to the latest version.
+Starting with version 1.11.0, this OpenMetrics-based integration has a latest mode (`use_openmetrics`: true) and a legacy mode (`use_openmetrics`: false).
+To get all the most up-to-date features, Datadog recommends enabling the latest mode.
 For more information, see [Latest and Legacy Versioning For OpenMetrics-based Integrations][24].

-The latest (V2) version of the CoreDNS check requires Python 3 and submits `.bucket` metrics and submits the `.sum` and `.count` histogram samples as monotonic count type.
-These metrics were previously submitted as `gauge` type in the legacy (V1) version.
-See the [`metadata.csv` file][14] for a list of metrics available in each version.
+The latest mode of the CoreDNS check requires Python 3 and submits `.bucket` metrics and submits the `.sum` and `.count` histogram samples as monotonic count type.
+These metrics were previously submitted as `gauge` type in the legacy mode.
+See the [`metadata.csv` file][14] for a list of metrics available in each mode.

-For hosts unable to use Python 3, or if you previously implemented this integration version, see the `legacy` version [configuration example][18].
-For Autodiscovery users relying on the `coredns.d/auto_conf.yaml` file, this file enables the `prometheus_url` option for the `legacy` version of the check by default.
+For hosts unable to use Python 3, or if you previously implemented this integration mode, see the `legacy` mode [configuration example][18].
+For Autodiscovery users relying on the `coredns.d/auto_conf.yaml` file, this file enables the `prometheus_url` option for the `legacy` mode of the check by default.
 See the sample [coredns.d/auto_conf.yaml][19] for the default configuration options and the sample [coredns.d/conf.yaml.example][20] for all available configuration options.

 ### Installation